-- Apply by email, mail or fax with the automated Minnesota Military and Overseas Voter Service.
+- Apply by email, mail or fax with the automated Minnesota Military and Overseas Voter Service

 - Download the application to complete manually.

-- A spouse, parent, sibling or child over 18 years old may apply for an absentee ballot on your behalf.
+A spouse, parent, sibling or child over 18 years old may apply for an absentee ballot on your behalf.

-Returning Your Absentee Ballot
+Track Your Absentee Ballot